folutade/KnowThatYouAnointed/content/posts/the-party.md

   But **because the high blood pressure flooded the caterin'***
   -"Worldwide Steppers"

-* By saing "I'm in my feelings when I slide", Kendrick seems to be suggesting that whenever he tries to kill (aka slide) people, he is only doing so because he is emotionally dysregulated and unable to think rationally, strategically, objectively or empathetically.
+* By saying "I'm in my feelings when I slide," Kendrick seems to be suggesting that whenever he tries to kill (aka slide) people, he is only doing so because he is emotionally dysregulated and unable to think rationally, strategically, objectively, or empathetically.

-* This line thus gives a whole new perspective and context to "Watch the Party Die".
+* This line thus gives a whole new perspective and context to "Watch the Party Die."
 The whole time that he has been advocating to kill the killers and commit acts of unspeakable violence may really just be evidence that Kendrick is emotionally dysregulated and unable to consider the ramifications or consequences of his words and actions.
 He seems to have been in a totally "unconscious" state throughout this track.

 * By the same logic, one could also conclude that throughout the battle tracks where Kendrick seemingly tried to kill Drake's career, Kendrick was "in his feelings" and unable to be empathetic towards Drake.

-* A few months after the release of "Watch the Party Die" when Kendrick released the track "reincarnated" as the centerpiece of the album *GNX* , Kendrick seemed to confirm that his actions during the battle with Drake were largely a result of Kendrick being "in his feelings".
-On "reincarnated" Kendrick rapped from the perspective of God the Father who told Kendrick that he was a reincarnated version of Lucifer (aka the "devil" / "satan" / "false accusers" / "diabolical one") who "loved war" and and was kicked out of heaven because his feelings of anxiety led him to do evil.
-In response, Kendrick acknowledged that all he ever really wanted was to feel "love and approval".
+* A few months after the release of "Watch the Party Die," when Kendrick released the track "reincarnated" as the centerpiece of the album *GNX*, Kendrick seemed to confirm that his actions during the battle with Drake were largely a result of Kendrick being "in his feelings."
+On "reincarnated," Kendrick rapped from the perspective of God the Father, who told Kendrick that he was a reincarnated version of Lucifer (aka the "devil" / "satan" / "false accuser" / "diabolical one") who "loved war" and was kicked out of heaven because his feelings of anxiety led him to do evil.
+In response, Kendrick acknowledged that all he ever really wanted was to feel "love and approval."

   * *"**Son you do well but your heart is closed**
   I can tell residue that linger from your past creates itself"